predixdesignsystem/px-flexbox-design/README.md

 `.flex--col--rev` Lays children out vertically in the reverse direction (from bottom-to-top) [must be applied with class *.flex--col*]

 `.flex--wrap` Lays children out horizontally, and wraps children into new rows when necessary.

+#### flex-wrap

+*Classes to change the wrapping behavior of children.*

+`.flex--nowrap` All children will appear on one line

+`.flex--wrap` Children will wrap onto multiple lines, from top to bottom

+`.flex--wrap--rev` Children will wrap onto multiple lines, from bottom to top

 #### justify-content